nuzcraft/RLTut_Python3/README.md

 It looks like this is going to start off with a refactor(similar to part 6).
 Hopefully it doesn't result in quite as extensive of a unit test rewrite as the engine class rewrite.

+Refactor complete.
+It wasn't nearly as broad as the engine refactor, and I like a lot of the ideas here.
+Make it clearer that certain things have parents to define that relationship (specifically to maps) but still allow entities to easily get the gamemap they're associated with.
+From a unit test perpsective, this broke ~25% of the tests, but they were easily fixed by swapping out 'gamemap' with 'parent' in almost all cases

 ## Part 7 Dev Notes

 ### Creating the Interface